Pinhay

 Pinhay is a hamlet in the civil parish of Combpyne Rousdon in the East Devon district of Devon, England.
 The hamlet lies approximately 1.5 mi south-west from Lyme Regis, its nearest town.

 Pinhay is home to Pinhay Bay, a large face of cliffs which lies along the Jurassic Coast.
-To the eastern side of Pinhay Bay are the Ware Cliffs, which also gives its name from its hamlet.
+To the eastern side of Pinhay Bay are the Ware Cliffs, which is also named after its its hamlet.